What’s the dress code and is nudity allowed?

 Can I play in the dungeon and is sex allowed?

-You are encouraged to indulge in sensual BDSM play, but we don’t allow any breaking of skin – no needle-play etc. Spank is a fetish dress-up event, not a sex party – so no on-premises sex or nudity please, due to local Council licence restrictions.
+You can indulge in sensual BDSM play (including impact play), but we don’t allow any breaking of skin, blood play, or use of sharps.
+Spank is a fetish dress-up event, not a sex party – so no on-premises sex please, due to local Council licence restrictions.
 But of course you’re quite likely to meet play partners there, and you can always invite them home for naughtiness afterwards.

 Can I take photos?